 Sarah Jane has been commissioned by organisations such as the Goethe-Institut and the Wellcome Trust.
 Her plays have been produced in a variety of settings from community centres to schools and prisons, working with large and small casts in participatory settings.
 Her latest plays to go into print are CBA and That Berlin Moment, both published by Barbican Press.
-She currently works in the Drama department at the University of Hull.
+Her latest play REF! is the catalyst for a strategic engagement project working with multiple stakeholders and is Supported by the ACE Strategic Touring Fund & Heritage Lottery Fund.
+She currently works at the University of Hull.

 “It has been a real pleasure to be part of the creative fabric of Graeae Theatre Company for the past year and to work with and be supported by dynamic theatre makers in workshops and mentoring roles.”

 When Rick applied for Write to Play, he was writing poetry mainly, as a hobby.
 He had never shown anyone his work, not even family.
-A year later and Rick has written two short pieces for theatre and completed his first full-length play Labels are for Jam Jars.
-We are certain there will be many more plays to come.
+Two years later and Rick has written two short pieces for theatre and completed two full-length play Labels are for Jam Jars and Glue.
+He is currently working on a third play “fluid”.